kkaempf/arango-driver/README.md

 ### Cluster (UNTESTED)

 ArangoDB permits the sharding of the database.
-Although these methods has not been tested with arango-driver.
+Although these methods has not been tested with arangodb-driver.

 ``` ruby
 server.clusterHealth port: port # Allows to check whether a given port is usable